Fully convolutional networks for velocity-field predictions based on the wall heat flux in turbulent boundary layers: Methodology

-where boldface indicates the vectors containing the three velocity components and $|\bullet|$ represents the $L_2$ norm.
-We refer to the error in the individual components using $\mathcal{L}(\bullet)$ for brevity.
-For {\it type-III} predictions, an additional auxiliary loss function is also considered: streamwise, spanwise wall-shear stress and wall-pressure field are predicted by the network as an intermediate output, in an effort to drive the internal flow representation of the FCN towards physically-meaningful and interpretable quantities.
+For {\it type-III} predictions, an additional auxiliary loss function is considered: streamwise and spanwise wall-shear stress as well as wall-pressure field are predicted by the network as an intermediate output, in an effort to drive the internal flow representation of the FCN towards physically-meaningful and interpretable quantities.
+Also in this case, the network parameters are updated based on the gradient with respect to the MSE between the reference DNS quantities and the FCN predictions.